Quicklist: Espresso Machine Types

 - The user gets to stand there in awe is a barista-quality drink is prepared right before their eyes.

-Companies like McDonald’s will often use these types of machines at their McCafe locations.
+Companies like McDonald’s will often use these types of machines at their McCafé locations.
 This allows them to create a wide variety of different coffee-based beverages without training baristas.

-Lever espresso machines are probably the coolest looking ones on the list, but they’re also the hardest ones to use.
+Manual-lever espresso machines are probably the coolest looking ones on the list, but they’re also the hardest ones to use.
 These machines reflect the traditional way espresso was made and the term “pulling a shot” derives from the action of pulling a lever on one of these machines.

-- When the lever is pulled, it begins what’s referred to as “pre-infusion”.
+- When the lever is pulled, it begins what’s referred to as ‘pre-infusion’.

 - During this step, the coffee inside of the portafilter gets exposed to the water from the boiler.